Local volatility under rough volatility: Mathematical setting and results

-Following \cite[Lemma 4.7]{friz2018precise1}, Assumption \ref{assu:moment} is true under the following stronger, but more explicit, condition: the process $S_t = e^{X_t}$ is a martingale, and there exist $p \maj 1$ and $t \maj 0$ such that $\bE [S_t^p] \mino \infty$.
+\begin{remark}[Precise conditions for the LDP, call price asymptotics and implied volatility asymptotics] The exponential growth condition \eqref{eq:C2} is no obstruction for an LDP to hold for the model \eqref{eq:rvol:model}, as was shown in \cite{bayer2017regularity, gulisashvili2017large}, weakening the linear growth condition first required in \cite{forde2017asymptotics}.
+Moreover, while the put price asymptotics \eqref{eq:ldp:put} always holds, the unboundedness of the call option payoff requires some additional condition for \eqref{eq:ldp:call} to hold: with reference to \cite[Assumption A2]{friz2018precise1}, we will assume the following ``$1+$ moment condition'' whenever necessary: \begin{assumption} There exists $p \maj 1$ such that $\limsup_{\eps \to 0} \bE[e^{p X^\eps_1}] \mino \infty$. \end{assumption} Following \cite[Lemma 4.7]{friz2018precise1}, Assumption \ref{assu:moment} is true under the following stronger, but more explicit, condition: the process $S_t = e^{X_t}$ is a martingale, and there exist $p \maj 1$ and $t \maj 0$ such that $\bE [S_t^p] \mino \infty$.
 It is known that such a condition on the moments of $e^{X_t}$ is satisfied when $\sigma$ has linear growth, cf.\ \cite{forde2017asymptotics}, while in the case $H=1/2$, the same is true under much weaker assumptions ($\sigma$ of exponential growth and $\rho <0$ is enough, see \cite{sin1998complications, jourdain2004loss}).
 We expect similar results to hold for $H<1/2$, but they have not been proved yet; see the partial results available in \cite{gassiat2018martingale, GULISASHVILI20203648}. \end{remark}

 The Markovian projection of the instantaneous variance $V_t$ (see \cite{GyongyMimicking},\cite[Corollary 3.7]{BrunickShreve}) within the model \eqref{eq:rvol:model} is defined by \be \sigDup^2(t, k) := \bE \bigl[ V_t |X_t = k \bigr] \qquad \text{for every } t \maj 0 \text{ and } k \in \R. \ee It follows from references \cite{GyongyMimicking, BrunickShreve} that the dynamics of the resulting local volatility model are weakly well-posed; see also \cite{friz2014make} for a generic regularization scheme obtained by time-shifting the local volatility surface (a procedure that we do not require here).